alien4cloud/alien4cloud.github.io/documentation/3.0.0/user_guide/inputs_vars/topology_editor_variables_inputs.md

 weight: 170
 ---

-From version `3.0.0`, Alien 4 cloud provides a way to define a set of key/value data called variables, that can be used to configure a deployment on different environments.
+Alien 4 cloud provides a way to define a set of key/value data called variables, that can be used to configure a deployment on different environments.
 This section details what is the purpose of variables, how they work, and how a user can manage (define and reference) these on a deployment.

 #Goal